Moissanite & Diamond: Understand the Differences

 Durability

-Moissanite is a 9.25 on the Mohs scale of hardness, so they’re suitable for everyday wear.
+Moissanite rates as 9.25 on the Mohs scale of hardness, making it suitable for a wide range of types of everyday wear.

 Explore More Guides